Fee Petitions & Financial Holds

 To file a fee petition, a student, or someone acting on the student’s behalf with written authorization, must:

 - Officially withdraw from the course(s) or the University;

-- Complete a fee petition online via myWings and attach documentation supporting one of the conditions indicated above.
+- Complete a fee petition online via myWings (Banner Student Self-Service tile, Online Forms, Fee Petition) and attach documentation supporting one of the conditions indicated above.

 petitioner will receive an email confirmation that the petition was

 question to file a fee petition.
-Petitioning for a refund is not a guarantee
+Petitioning for a refund does not guarantee

 that a refund will be approved.
 The decision of the Fee Committee is final.
 By

 state statute, students may not petition for a refund of the third attempt

 repeat surcharge or excess hours fee.
 Miscellaneous fees such as orientation, ID or

 WOW, or parking permit late fee CANNOT be petitioned.